jonowens/FinTechCaseStudy-JPMC/README.md

 ## Overview and Origin

+* Name of company and/or project
-* J.P.
+    - J.P.
 Morgan's JPM Coin built on blockchain technology.

+* When was the company incorporated?
-* JPM Coin was announced February 14, 2019 [1]
+    - JPM Coin was announced February 14, 2019 [1]

+* Who are the founders of the company or project?
+    - Jamie Dimon, Chairman and Chief Executive Office
-* Umar Farooq, head of Digital Treasury Services and Blockchain [2]
+    - Umar Farooq, head of Digital Treasury Services and Blockchain [2]

+* How did the idea for the company (or project) come about?
-* The project of JPM Coin came from blockchain technology and the need to stay competitive.
+    - The project of JPM Coin came from blockchain technology and the need to stay competitive.

 * How is the company funded?
 How much funding have they received?
     - The project is funded by its own bank.